raymond-sanchez/help-johnny-glue/README.md

 without any income from employment, he is living on social security which is not even enough for one person to survive in Fortuna, California.

-Thecost of living is *very* high.
+The cost of living is *very* high.
 He lives in a 10’ x 10’ studio in an area where it is difficult to get to the grocery store or drug store.
 He has a vehicle, but it needs repair, registration and insurance, all of which prevents him from using it.
 We have been helping him as much as we possibly can, but it is not enough.
 He cannot